James Veitch (comedian): Career

 Veitch worked as a film editor on the 2006 film Papa Joe and as a digital intermediate conform artist on the 2008 movie Middle of Nowhere.
 In 2009, Veitch adapted John Keats's writings into a play for Keats House.

 Veitch's first solo comedy show, The Fundamental Interconnectedness of Everyone with an Internet Connection, was launched at Brighton Fringe in May 2014 as part of the arts industry showcase WINDOW.
 The show ran in August at the Edinburgh Festival Fringe.
 It concerned scam emails, Veitch's humorous responses to them, and the nature of the Internet.
 The show was described by the Sunday Herald as "Topically brilliant comedy.
-Tears-down-the-face funny", and by The Scotsman as containing "Near-constant belly laughs".
-His next Edinburgh Fringe show was Genius Bar in 2015.
+Tears-down-the-face funny".
+His next Edinburgh Fringe show was Genius Bar in 2015, about his time in this role at Apple.
+Alice Jones of The Independent praised the "neat premise" used to explore the end of Veitch's relationship and the show's conclusion, but said that "the constituent parts still feel a little disjointed".
 Veitch authored Dot Con: The Art of Scamming a Scammer in 2015.
-A Kirkus Reviews article praised that Veitch's "absurdist approach and enthusiasm for his work make for unpredictably funny reading".
+A Kirkus Reviews article said that Veitch's "absurdist approach and enthusiasm for his work make for unpredictably funny reading".